10 Jun In Doubt, Favour Nature? Analysing Status and Justifications for In Dubio Pro Natura as a Rule for Environmental Treaty Interpretation.

 Introduction

-The Existence of (Legal) ‘Doubt’
+The Existence of (Legal) Doubt

 In dubio pro natura, as the name suggests, works to resolve situations of ‘doubt’.
 In the context of judicial decisions ‘doubt’ refers to situations of uncertainty.
 This aspect often leads to the conflation of in dubio pro natura with the precautionary principle, which requires protective action to be taken against a potential risk of ‘serious or irreversible environmental damage’ even in the absence of scientific certainty confirming this risk (1992 Rio Declaration, Principle 15).
 However, whereas the precautionary principle refers to scientific uncertainty, in dubio pro natura relates to legal uncertainty.

 Legal uncertainty includes, firstly, cases of linguistic ambiguity, where the meaning of a term is uncertain either because it carries more than one meaning, or because evolving societal and legal circumstances have called its meaning into question (here, evolutive interpretation may come into play.
 E.g.: Dispute Regarding Navigational and Related Rights, para 63 et seq).
 Secondly, where there is ambiguity as to the scope and/or threshold of a provision, where the applicability of the provision is uncertain.
 Moreover, doubt may arise due to the existence of separate, perhaps contradicting, rules dealing with equal or similar subject matters, leading to uncertainty as to which rule applies.
 Finally, uncertainty may arise where a treaty remains silent on an issue (either deliberately or inadvertently), at which point it may be necessary to consider whether its existing provisions may be extended in scope so as to fill this gap.
-To illustrate, consider the recent Advisory Opinion on Climate Change, which discussed whether the meaning of ‘pollution’ extended to greenhouse gas emissions, as well as the relationship between the Law of the Sea Convention (LOSC) and the UN Climate Change regime.

 An Emerging Rule of Interpretation in CIL?

-Presently, explicit formulation of the principle can be found only in the 2016 ‘World Declaration on the Environmental Rule of Law’ (hereinafter: IUCN Declaration) drafted by the International Union for Conservation of Nature.
+At the international level, explicit formulation of the principle can be found only in the 2016 ‘World Declaration on the Environmental Rule of Law’ (hereinafter: IUCN Declaration) drafted by the International Union for Conservation of Nature.
 Principle 5 states:

 ‘In cases of doubt, all matters before courts, administrative agencies, and other decision-makers shall be resolved in a way most likely to favour the protection and conservation of the environment, with preference to be given to alternatives that are least harmful to the environment.’